-Let's take a closer look at to get a better sense of what Concordia offers and if it sounds like the right college for you.
+Let's take a closer look at to get a clearer idea of what Concordia offers and if it might be a good fit for you.

 It is moderately difficult to get into Concordia.
-Concordia admitted 78% of all applicants in 2019.
+Around 78% of applicants get into Concordia each year.
 Out of 942 applications received in 2021, 738 students were offered admission.